 Whether for purchase, sale, investment, gifting, recapitalization, or equity/option grants, establishing an understanding of value is crucial for decision makers.

-Our financial valuation professionals apply decades of experience to the utilization of standard industry methodologies to provide high-quality valuations of:
+Our financial valuation professionals apply decades of experience to the application of standard methodologies to provide independent valuations of:

-A complete business valuation analysis includes consideration of the three generally accepted valuation methodologies: Cost, Income, and Market approaches.
-In brief, these methods are defined as:
+A complete valuation analysis includes consideration of the three generally accepted valuation methodologies (Cost, Income and Market):

 Income Approach – measures the income-producing capability of an asset or business.
 The Income Approach estimates value based on the expectation of future cash flows that the asset or business will generate, such as cash earnings, cost savings, tax deductions, and the proceeds from disposition.

 Market Approach – measures the value of an asset or business through an analysis of recent sales or offerings of comparable investments or assets.
-The Market Approach can be applied by utilizing either the Guideline Public Company Method or the Guideline Transaction Method, or both.
+The Market Approach is applied by utilizing either the Guideline Public Company Method or the Guideline Transaction Method, or both.

-The results of each approach are then reconciled and weighted in consideration of the nature of the asset or interest being valued to form an opinion of value.
+Reconciliation – The results of each approach are reconciled and weighted in consideration of the nature of the business or interest being valued to form an opinion of value.

 This is a very general overview of what it takes to provide a complete, independent opinion of value of a business.
 Please contact one of the senior professionals listed below to have a more detailed conversation.